gabriel-jm/lithen-fns/docs/getting-started.md

-# Lithen Tag Functions - Getting Started
+# Lithen Functions - Getting Started

-The `Lithen Tag Functions` is a simple library that can be used with simple steps.
+The `Lithen Functions` is a simple library that can be used with simple steps.

 ---